salem-karim/MTCG/Documentation/DOCUMENTATION.md

 [Specification](./MTCG_Specification.pdf)

 [Here](./mtcg-api.yaml) you can find the API Endpoints which are implemented almost each with a new Service which maps the Methods to Controller Methods which themselves are there own Services

+### Further Development

+With the few tweaks made to the httpserverbase repo the server worked the following :
+- Server instance gets started with the setup port 10001
+- It waits until it accepts a client and mackes a Socket Object with it
+- This Socket Object then is put in the Request Handler Object with the main Router instance
+- Afterwards it gets submitted to the ExecuterService to be run asynchrounosly
+- The run Method then constructs the request object from the clients Inputstream
+- From the constructed Request object the correct Service is determined by the requests path and the Router
+- The router then points to the correct Service which then maps the correct controller method which then returns the response
+- This response then finally gets written to the clients output Stream

+Now onto the different Endpoints and how I manage them :

+- **Users**: The `UserService` Class maps the following `UserController` methods :
+  - `addUser` : builds a User Object from the Request body and does an INSERT SQL query
+  - `listUser` : gets a User by username and selects the user data and returns it as JSON
+  - `updateUser` : updates this exact Data from the User

+  Further Methods are specialized Database Queries for Authentication by Token as seen in the `SessionService`.\

+- **Packages**:
+  - Here I use the `PackageController` which's `addPackage` Method gets invoked by the Service.
+  - It reads the Card Data from the Body of the Request, then generates a random Package UUID and inserts it into the Database.
+  - Here I first realized that a in between table `stack_cards` was needed to hold the card Id's of the Package.

+- **Transactions** :
+  - Made a `transactions` table to hold a record of the purchase of the package.
+  - Failures :
+    - At First I had not made the update of the users money purchase into a single Database Transactions.
+    - Later on realized that taking a random Package from the Databases does not work with the given Test curl script.

+- **Cards**
+  - Just responds with the cards the given User from the Token has in his stack in JSON.
+- **Deck**
+  - Moved the initialization of Deck and Stack table to User creation.
+  - Found out that the PUT Method for the Request actually should be a POST since it also allows CONFLICT to happen.
+But that is how the API specifies it.

 ### Unit Tests